Async Rust, Part Three: IO

 anyway, and it's common to ignore this.

-The other async building block we need for our client is connect
+The other async building block we need for our client is connect, but there

-talks to the network.We would need to solve this with the socket2
+before connect talks to the network.We would need to solve this with the socket2 crate, which

-a DNS lookup, and async DNS is a whole can of worms.DNS needs to read config files like /etc/resolv.conf
+a DNS lookup, and async DNS is a whole can of worms.DNS needs to read config files like /etc/resolv.conf, so the OS

 implementation is in libc rather than in the kernel, and libc only exposes